SylviaZiyuZhang/CleANN/README.md

 | SpaceV | Microsoft | Euclidean | 10k - 10M | float | Web Search | ✅ |
 | Yandex-tti | Yandex | MIPS | 10k - 1M | float | Text-to-Image | ❌ |

 * [RedCaps](https://zenodo.org/records/13137120) was embedded with CLIP and [HuffPost](https://zenodo.org/records/13137331) was embedded with OpenAI's text-embedding-3 API.
 Both are sorted in timestamp to represent a realistic distribution shift.
-We linked the curated versions above.
 * The script for generating Adversarial can be found in `concurrent_experiments/adversarial-dataset-gen.py`.

 # Paper